 - Etsy – Etsy (such as my shop) is full of great shops that have amazing SVG cut files.

 - Pinterest – search by keyword on Pinterest – has never failed me yet!

 - Here!
 On Abbi Kirsten Collections I have hundreds of freebies inside my Freebie Vault that you will love.
-Enter your email via the teal button below and gain access to all my free designs!
+Pop in your name and email in the form below to get access to hundreds of free craft files!

 15. Why is the image layout changing when I go to the cut screen?
 (Attach Tool)

 The Attach tool is one of the most used functions in all of Design Space.

 When you go to your Cut Screen, often your images will move because Cricut is laying them out as it “sees best.”
 However, many times we need the images to stay exactly as we have placed them on the Canvas – this is where the Attach tool comes in. `